Do I Have Enough Auto Insurance?

 Umbrella Insurance: Umbrella insurance is an extra level of liability protection that applies after you use up your auto insurance liability coverage.
 If you have high-value assets that could be seized in a lawsuit, then you should carry enough umbrella insurance to protect those assets.

-Rental Reimbursement Coverage: Some insurers offer rental reimbursement coverage, which reimburses you for the cost of renting a car after your ordinary car is being repaired.
+Rental Reimbursement Coverage: Some insurers offer rental reimbursement coverage, which reimburses you for the cost of renting a car when your ordinary car is being repaired.
 It’s optional in all states.

 Final Word on Having Enough Insurance